 Option #2: Submit a Request for Reconsideration Within 60 Days

 You have 60 days to submit a reconsideration request, but you’re better off appealing it within the first 10 days.
-If you can manage that timeframe, the SSA won’t make any balance recovery attempts until after they review your file.
-Waiting any longer before you request a reconsideration means that the SSA may have already begun their overpayment recovery process.
-The recovery process usually involves reducing or even eliminating your monthly benefits entirely until you’ve repaid the full overpayment amount.
-So if you’re just barely getting by on your monthly disability check, file your appeal during that initial 10-day window!
+If you do, the SSA won’t make any balance recovery attempts until after reviewing your file.
+Waiting any longer gives the SSA time to begin their overpayment recovery process.
+This process usually involves reducing or eliminating your monthly benefits until you repay the full amount you owe.
+So if you’re just barely getting by each month, file your appeal during that initial 10-day window!

 Here’s everything you need to know before you request a reconsideration from the SSA:

 - You must understand exactly why the SSA believes they overpaid you.
 While your Social Security overpayment letter may list a reason why you owe it, it might be unclear to you.
 The best way to understand why you received this letter is to speak with someone at your local SSA office.
 In fact, you can ask to see your own file and information used to calculate your Social Security overpayment amount.
 We can also connect you with a disability attorney who can answer your Social Security overpayment questions for free.

 - Once you understand why the SSA sent you this notice, request a reconsideration within 60 days.
 Along with the Request for Reconsideration Form 561, write a letter explaining why you believe this Social Security overpayment isn’t accurate.
 Also, make a copy of your overpayment letter to include with your reply and keep the original for your records.

 - After submitting your appeal, you’ll typically wait 4-6 weeks to hear back from the SSA.
 If the SSA denies your appeal, schedule a free consultation with a disability attorney near you.
 Attorneys can review your documents and give specific, personalized advice on how to proceed.